Medicare is federal health insurance for people 65 and older and individuals with qualifying disabilities.

 Generally applying to care in institutions, Medicare Part A covers inpatient hospitals, skilled nursing facilities, hospice, inpatient rehabilitation, and select home health care services.

-When Am I Eligible for Medicare Part A?
+When Am I Eligible for Medicare Part A Coverage?

 You become eligible for Medicare at age 65.
-If you are currently receiving Social Security benefits, you will be enrolled automatically in Medicare Part A as well as Medicare Part B.
+If you are currently receiving Social Security, you will automatically receive Medicare Part A and Medicare Part B benefits.
+(Medicare Parts A and B comprise Traditional, or Original, Medicare.)

-Learn more on ElderLawAnswers.com about Medicare enrollment and what you need to know in order to sign up.
+Learn more about by reading our articles on Medicare enrollment and what you need to know to sign up.

 What Does Medicare Part A Cover?